InfoPath Forms Services Architecture

 When a form is submitted, the server handles the submission for the browser.
-In contrast to a form submitted from the InfoPath client, which is a single XML submission process, a form submitted from the browser first submits the event log via XMLHTTP to the server, after which the server replays the event log, then submits the XML to the final submission destination.
-This two step submission process can introduce authentication problems, commonly referred to as the double-hop problem, and using the InfoPath Forms Services proxy can help solve this problem.
-For more information about using the proxy, see About Data Connections, Authentication, and Alternate Access Mapping.
+In contrast to a form submitted from the InfoPath client, which is a single XML submission process, a form submitted from the browser first submits the event log via XMLHTTP to the server, after which the server replays the event log, and then submits the XML to the final submission destination.
+This two-step submission process can introduce authentication problems, commonly referred to as the double-hop problem, and using the InfoPath Forms Services proxy can help resolve this problem.
+For more information about how to use the proxy, see About Data Connections, Authentication, and Alternate Access Mapping.

 The rendering components of InfoPath Forms Services are the FormServer.aspx and MobileFormServer.aspx pages, which resides in the _layouts and the _layouts/Mobile folders, respectively, on the server.
-In cases where there are multiple Web Front-End (WFE) servers and a database server comprising the farm, these components reside on the WFE.
+In cases in which there are multiple Web Front-End (WFE) servers and a database server comprising the farm, these components reside on the WFE.

 InfoPath Forms Services support query parameters to control how a form is rendered, where it will be saved, and the page a user will be redirected to when the form is closed.
-For more information on using query parameters, see How to: Use Query Parameters to Invoke Browser-Enabled InfoPath Forms.
+For more information about how to use query parameters, see How to: Use Query Parameters to Invoke Browser-Enabled InfoPath Forms.

-For more information on the form template lifecycle, see Form Development and Deployment Lifecycle.
+For more information about the form template lifecycle, see Form Development and Deployment Lifecycle.